Best streaming device for your TV 2023: which streaming stick should you buy?

 Best for HD streaming with voice control

-If you don’t require crisp 4K, definitely consider the Fire TV Stick with Alexa Voice Remote, which is 50% more powerful than its 2019 predecessor.
+If you don’t require crisp 4K, definitely consider the Fire TV Stick with Alexa Voice Remote, which is 50 per cent more powerful than its 2019 predecessor.

-It supports Dolby Atmos and will give you access to the most popular streamers, including Netflix, BBC iPlayer, YouTube, Disney+ and of course Prime Video.
+It supports Dolby Atmos and will give you access to the most popular streamers, including Netflix, BBC iPlayer, YouTube, Disney Plus and, of course, Prime Video.

 Buy the Amazon Fire TV Stick:

 - Shop Amazon Fire TV Stick

 - Shop Amazon Fire TV Stick at John Lewis